to know Jesus and make him known, locally and globally

 Cookies do not contain any information that personally identifies you, a cookie in no way gives us access to your computer or any information about you.

-You can choose to accept or decline cookies.
+You can choose to accept cookies or not.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 We also use third party cookies to analyse the use of this website and improve its performance.